 Table 3.22 Existing retail provision.
-(Retail & town Centre Uses Study NNDC 2017)
+(Retail & town Centre Uses Study NNDC 2017) includes out of centre food stores and retail warehouses

-3.23 The report goes on to say: "All centres have a reasonable proportion of comparison goods shops when compared with the national average.
+3.24 The report goes on to say: "All centres have a reasonable proportion of comparison goods shops when compared with the national average.
 Holt has a particularly strong comparison goods offer due to the large number of independent specialists.
 Conversely Holt has a relatively low provision of convenience retail facilities and A1 non-retail services."
-And: "The vacancy rate is lower than the national average in all centres with the exception of North Walsham.
+And : "The vacancy rate is lower than the national average in all centres with the exception of North Walsham.
 The provision of Class A3/A5 is particularly strong in Hoveton/ Wroxham, Wellsnext-the-Sea and Sheringham, reflecting the role of the centres as tourist destinations."